dotnet/designs/accepted/2021/experimental-features/experimental-features.md

 Sadly, preview feedback isn't always sufficient to judge how well a feature works because

-1. Much fewer people use preview builds of .NET and
+1. Many fewer people use preview builds of .NET and
 2. Many people don't use .NET previews for their production projects, thus greatly reducing the breadth & depth at which previews are being exercised.

-This document is exploring a model where RTM quality builds of .NET can contain features that are considered experimental.
+This document is exploring a model where GA quality builds of .NET can contain features that are considered experimental.

-The goal is to ensure that customers can discover those features & have an easy way to play with them while simultaneously being fully aware that these features aren't support yet and thus might change between versions of .NET, just like they would in preview builds.
+The goal is to ensure that customers can discover those features & have an easy way to play with them while simultaneously being fully aware that these features aren't supported yet and thus might change (or be removed entirely) between versions of .NET, just like they could in preview builds.

 ## Scenarios and User Experience